dball/compsys/README.md

 * Use of the library should be able to write idiomatic Javascript using normal mutable objects and method signatures
 * The library should have as few dependencies as possible

+## Tradeoffs

+Expressing a component system can be a bit more code than building a system piecemeal.
+Writing interfaces and component implementations and builders for the various configurations of systems has a cost.

+On the other hand, the construction of a component system tends to be code that's well-structured and easy to follow.
+Thinking about interfaces and components helps clarify the system's needs.
+Well-written coherent mock components can facilitate fast, broad test coverage at various levels of coupling, and can be induced to fail in ways that can be hard, slow, or simply unreliable to do with production components.
+Abstract components can swap production implementations to faciliate migrations.

 ## License